History of Good Morning America in Timeline

 In April 1977, Nancy Dussault was replaced by Sandy Hill as co-host of Good Morning America.

-From 1983, Dave Murray provided the forecasts for both Good Morning America and ABC's early morning news program ABC News This Morning.
+From 1983 to 1986, Dave Murray provided weather forecasts for both Good Morning America and ABC's early morning news program ABC News This Morning.

-In 1986, Joan Lunden's popularity led to her promotion to co-anchor of Good Morning America.
+In 1986, Joan Lunden's popularity led to her promotion to co-anchor of Good Morning America, gaining equal footing with David Hartman.

-Prior to Spencer Christian's arrival in 1986, forecasts on Good Morning America were provided by WXYZ-TV chief meteorologist Jerry Hodak via a split screen between the WXYZ studios in Detroit and the Good Morning America set in New York City.
+Prior to Spencer Christian's arrival in 1986, Jerry Hodak provided weather forecasts on Good Morning America via split screen from WXYZ-TV in Detroit.

 On February 20, 1987, David Hartman retired from Good Morning America after 3,189 broadcasts.

-On February 23, 1987, Joan Lunden was paired with Charles Gibson on Good Morning America, which resulted in ratings for the program skyrocketing.
+On February 23, 1987, Joan Lunden was paired with Charles Gibson on Good Morning America, resulting in increased ratings.

 In 1992, Good Morning America won a Daytime Emmy Award for Outstanding Talk/Service Show.